Project manager

 What it's like

-You’d get everyone working well together and to finish the project on time and on budget.
-You’d spot potential problems that might come up and work out how to solve them.
+You’ll get everyone working well together and to finish the project on time and on budget.
+You’ll spot potential problems that might come up and work out how to solve them.

 You could work in almost any industry on many different types of project.
 You could oversee the introduction of a new computer system, a large building development or a mission to space!